systopia/de.systopia.remoteevent/README.md

 * A system that will serve as your public system such as an external website

-TODO: List extensions that integrate with Remote Event Extensions
+TODO: List extensions that integrate with Remote Event Extensions For a comprehensive write-up in German on this, see [https://community.software-fuer-engagierte.de/t/fancy-events-mit-civicrm/250]([url](https://community.software-fuer-engagierte.de/t/fancy-events-mit-civicrm/250))

 ## Configuration